Dan-Y175/lab-15/README.md

 - Changing the "Reports to" column to display a combo box rather than a text box, only allowing the user to select from "N/A" or a valid manager, rather than allowing them to type anything
 - etc.

-Further expand your Swing and Design Patterns knowledge by implementing some or all of these features, plus any of your own that you can think of!
+Further expand your Swing and Design Patterns knowledge by implementing some or all of these features, plus any of your own that you can think of!"# lab-15"